 "Splitting hairs, as far as I'm concerned."

-"So it may be, but that doesn't change anything.
-It's the Law of Heaven.
+“So it may be, but that doesn’t change anything.
+It’s the Law of Heaven.
 The sin of leading troops into another kingdom for any reason brings down immediate consequences.
-A violation so severe that both the king and kirin will succumb in days."
+A violation so severe that both the emperor and kirin will succumb in days.”

 "No."

-"But that--"
+“But that—”

 "So we just abandon them to their own devices?"